Discover The Tragic True Stories Of History’s Most Infamous Suicides, From Sylvia Plath To Kurt Cobain

 Evelyn McHale’s dying wish was that no one would see her body, but unfortunately, this final request would not be fulfilled.
 In fact, the exact opposite came true.

-A photo taken four minutes after her body met with a limousine by photography student Robert Wiles would cause McHale to die in infamy.
+A photo — taken four minutes after her body slammed into a limousine — taken by photography student Robert Wiles would ensure that McHale died in infamy.

 McHale appears serene atop a United Nations limousine.
 Her face is calm as if she was just sleeping while cradled in a mess of crumpled steel.
 Her ankles are daintily crossed and her gloved hand rests on her chest, clutching her pearl necklace.

-The photo of McHale has gone down in history as “the most beautiful suicide,” according to Time Magazine.
+The photo of McHale has thus gone down in history as “the most beautiful suicide,” according to TIME.
 Artist Andy Warhol even used it as inspiration for his print, Suicide (Fallen Body).

 If you or someone you know is contemplating suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255 or use their 24/7 Lifeline Crisis Chat.